Skip to main content

 (b) For the purpose of this section, the term “States” means the several States and Alaska, Hawaii, the Commonwealth of Puerto Rico, the Virgin Islands, Guam, and the District of Columbia.

-This consent, given to the states in advance of any Compact actually being in place, was the basis of not only the ICPP, but also serves as consent to other agreements such as the Interstate Juvenile Compact and the Interstate Compact for Adult Offender Supervision.
+This consent, given to the states in advance of any Compact being in place, was the basis of not only the ICPP, but also serves as consent to other agreements such as the Interstate Juvenile Compact and the Interstate Compact for Adult Offender Supervision.
 See Doe v.
 Pennsylvania Bd. of Prob. & Parole, 513 F.3d 95, 99 (fnl) (3d Cir.
 2008).
 Prior to the adoption of the ICPP, there was no formal means for controlling the interstate movement of probationers and parolees.
-In many circumstances, courts and paroling authorities exercised discretion regarding an offender’s permission to engage in interstate travel or relocation.
-Often, a receiving state obtained little or no notice of an offender’s relocation.
-The ICPP served as the primary means for controlling the interstate movement of offenders until its replacement by the ICAOS.
+In many circumstances, courts and paroling authorities exercised discretion regarding a supervised individual’s permission to engage in interstate travel or relocation.
+Often, a receiving state obtained little or no notice of a supervised individual’s relocation.
+The ICPP was the primary mechanism for regulating interstate movement until it was succeeded by the ICAOS.